Section: Safety and Security

 Receive reports from the Chemical Hygiene Officer regarding annual training, review of purchase requisitions for chemicals, reviews of experimental protocols for hazard identification, review of any medical evaluation requests, exposure evaluation requests, and availability of facility safety equipment.

 Assure required safety training is provided to department members as indicated by applicable safety programs.
-See Occupational Health and Safety for applicable training requirements.
+See Environmental Health and Safety for applicable training requirements.

 Assure a copy of the Department Workplace Chemical List is updated and forwarded to the Department of Environmental Health and Safety annually.